Amazon Selling Partner (SP-API) Connector for Power BI

 To get data from Amazon Selling Partner (SP-API) using Power BI we first need to create a DSN (Data Source) which will access data from Amazon Selling Partner (SP-API).
 We will later be able to read data using Power BI.
 Perform these steps:

-Steps to get Amazon Selling Partner (SP-API) Credentials : OAuth (Self Authorize - Private App) [OAuth]
+Steps how to get and use Amazon Selling Partner (SP-API) credentials : OAuth (Self Authorize - Private App) [OAuth]

 Fill in all required parameters and set optional parameters if needed: